exmosis/prfc-2-selfish-comms/prfc-2-selfish-comms.md

 I use Firefox as it seems to offer the most consistent and complete cross-platform, cross-machine performance.
 That said, I have had problems running it on an underpowered Linux notebook where I've experimented with other browsers.
 (The [TorBrowser](https://www.torproject.org/projects/torbrowser.html) is often worth running when using Tor.
 [PaleMoon](http://www.palemoon.org/) and [Midori](http://midori-browser.org/) seem to be the most useful alternatives so far, at time of writing.
 However, keeping up with forks is time-consuming.)

+Basic Firefox config:

+* Set Enhanced Tracking Protection (Settings > Privacy & Security) to "Strict"
-Firefox supports DNS-over-HTTPS (DoH) - outside of the United States, this can be configured via the "General" settings, under "Network", and then "Enable DNS over HTTPS".
+* Outside of US, enable DoH: Firefox supports DNS-over-HTTPS (DoH) - outside of the United States, this can be configured via the "General" settings, under "Network", and then "Enable DNS over HTTPS".
+Should be enabled by default in the United States?
+* Probably enable HTTPS-only mode for all sites - if you are mostly browsing self-hosted indieweb sites, then there is an argument to turn this off to save server energy, but I prefer to handle exceptions on a case-by-case basis.
+You can bypass the mode easily when needed.

 Browser leakage test sites: